thriveweb/sailinginparadise/content/boatTours/2020-09-21-last-minute-charters.md

   * Extra hours, subject to availability

-  * Catering options are available and can be added during booking
+  * Catering options are available and can be added when booking

   * For bookings **within the next 7 days**, please contact us directly to confirm availability